 B&G's primary workload will consist of construction management.
 B&G will also be self-performing the installation of all footings and initial sheer walls.
 For this work, B&G Construction's project team will employee carpenters and labors.
 In addition to self-performing the foundation concrete on this project, the employees will also assist in maintaining safety on the project.
 All site employees will be required to complete daily Crew Work Plan meetings and will be supervised by a site foreman.
 The superintendent and Safety Professional shall have the responsibility of enforcing safety daily.
 B&G will assist Subcontractors/Trade Partners with site coordination and planning.
-In addition to the Piedmont Henry Hospital Safety professionals, all major trades i.e. MEP, Steel, and Concrete are contractually required to provide a minimum of one full time Safety Professional.
 See JSSP for additional specifics.